Schoolboy Q: 2010–2012: Independent albums

 Although Hanley did not release a project, 2010 had him touring and in the studio working with the rest of Black Hippy and on his then-upcoming project Setbacks.
 On January 11, 2011, TDE released Setbacks, his first independent album, exclusively through iTunes, to critical acclaim.
 The album reached number 100 on the US Billboard 200 chart, selling close to 1,000 digital copies in its first abbreviated week.
 Two weeks after the album's release, Hanley took to Twitter and gave the album away for free.
 By the time Schoolboy Q's first album Setbacks was released in early 2011, he'd quit gangbanging altogether.

 Setbacks propelled Hanley into the spotlight and allowed him to earn a large internet following.
 Hanley headlined his first show on March 11, 2011, at the Key Club in West Hollywood, California.
 In March 2011, Hanley was arrested at the 2011 South by Southwest music festival and explained that he was ultimately jailed because of marijuana possession.

 Habits & Contradictions was released in 2012 through iTunes, with only a few hard copies being sold and signed by Schoolboy Q in L.A.
 In early hours of release, the album moved up to iTunes Top 10 Albums chart and stayed over within days after release.
-The album debuted at #111 on the US Billboard 200 chart, with first-week sales of 3,900 digital copies in the United States.
+The album debuted at No. 111 on the US Billboard 200 chart, with first-week sales of 3,900 digital copies in the United States.
 With only two days at retail the Top Dawg Entertainment release scanned nearly 4,000 units to crack the Top 100, without any marketing or advertising.
 The album also debuted on the Top R&B/Hip-Hop Albums at number twenty-five, Top Rap Albums at number sixteen, Top Independent Albums at number seventeen and at number three on the Top Heatseekers album chart respectively.
 Music videos for "Hands on the Wheel" with ASAP Rocky, "NigHtmare on Figg St.", and "Druggys wit Hoes Again" with Ab-Soul, followed the album's release.

 In 2012, Top Dawg Entertainment closed a joint venture deal with Interscope Records and Aftermath Entertainment, marking the end of Hanley's career as an independent artist.
 On April 3, 2012, Interscope Records released "Hands on the Wheel" as a promotional single via iTunes and began promoting the song at Urban and Rhythmic radio formats in North America.